-What could be better than being able to take pictures underwater while on a scuba dive?
+What could be better than doing underwater photography while on a scuba dive?
 How about having your hands completely free and still being able to take amazing pictures?
 While it may sound too good to be true, that’s exactly what the liquid image camera mask is claiming to offer.
 I was a little skeptical myself but after a couple of trial runs I must admit that my skepticism quickly became enthusiasm.

 What Makes it Great?